 Gathered Worship

 Friends who practice waiting worship do not gather in silence as an empty ritual.
-Early Friends discovered that moving deeply into silent prayer before words are uttered increases the possibility that Friends will be able to follow the leading of Christ within in their spoken prayers, preaching, or song.
+Early Friends discovered that moving deeply into silent prayer before words are uttered increases the possibility that Friends will be able to wait for and be guided by the inward voice of Christ (Spirit) in their spoken prayers, preaching, or song.

-“The first that enters into the place of your meeting…” is Alexander Parker’s 1660 simple description of the process by which Friends turn their hearts towards the Light as they enter into expectant waiting worship ’til all hearts are knit together as one.
+• “The first that enters into the place of your meeting…” is Alexander Parker’s simple 1661 description of the process by which Friends turn their he the arts towards the Light as they enter into expectant waiting worship ’til all hearts are knit together as one.

 Spirit-led Vocal Ministry